:blur(30))

-Visiting students are typically classified as 'exchange students' or as 'fee-paying students'.
+In finance terms, visiting study abroad students are classified as either 'exchange students' or 'fee-paying students'.

 Exchange students are responsible for all costs other than tuition.
-Depending on the visa you obtain, for immigration purposes some students must also have financial support to cover their entire period of study.
+For some visa applications students may also have to prove financial support to cover their entire period of study.
 For Erasmus+ students, please contact your home university regarding your Erasmus grant allowance.

-Please note that Middlebury College, Roanoke College, and the University of Redlands have a special financial arrangement with UEA (see below).
+Please note that Middlebury College, Roanoke College, Dickinson College, Occidental College and the University of Redlands have a special financial arrangement with UEA (see below).

 Fee-paying students apply and enrol directly with UEA or through a Study Abroad provider.
 Depending on the agreement (if any) we hold with your home university or Study Abroad provider, you will be billed directly.
 If you're unsure about billing procedures, please speak to your home university or Study Abroad provider.